nipun-munasinghe/nipun-munasinghe/README.md

 --------------------------------------------------------

-I am a Software Engineering undergraduate at the Sri Lanka Institute of Information Technology (SLIIT) with a strong focus on building web and backend applications using Next.js, Spring Boot with Java, and MySQL.
-Passionate about developing scalable, user-friendly solutions, I also have experience with React, JavaScript, HTML, CSS, PHP, C, and C++.
-I enjoy creative problem-solving, continuous learning, and collaborating on exciting tech projects.
-Let’s connect, and feel free to explore my repositories!
+As a Software Engineering undergraduate at SLIIT, I specialize in building modern web and backend applications with Next.js, Spring Boot (Java), and MySQL.
+My background spans frontend technologies like React, JavaScript, HTML, and CSS, as well as strong foundations in PHP, C, and C++.
+I’m passionate about creating scalable, user-friendly solutions and enjoy designing responsive interfaces with customized UI elements.
+I thrive on creative problem-solving, continuous learning, and collaborating on innovative projects.
+Explore my repositories to see my work in action—and let’s connect!

 * 🌍  I'm based in Sri Lanka
 * 🧠  Currently I'm learning TypeScript